tzoltak/logdataLimeSurvey/README.md

     -   Double clicking using a left mouse button (or using analogous features of other kinds of pointing devices);

-    -   Irrespective triggering this event two separate *click* events are often trigerred as well;
+    -   Irrespective triggering this event two separate *click* events are often triggered as well;

 -   *contextmenu*:

     -   Clicking using a right mouse button (or using analogous features of other kinds of pointing devices);

-    -   Typically is directly preceeded by a *mouseup* event;
+    -   Typically is directly preceded by a *mouseup* event;

 -   *mouseover*:

     -   Crossing a border of a *block element* (in a meaning this term has in HTML) by a cursor while getting onto this element;

-    -   May be trigerred as a result of either moving a cursor or scrolling;
+    -   May be triggered as a result of either moving a cursor or scrolling;

-    -   **Usefull to prepare process inidicators desribing *hovering*;**
+    -   **Useful to prepare process indicators describing *hovering*;**

 -   *mouseout*:

     -   Crossing a border of a *block element* (in a meaning this term has in HTML) by a cursor while getting out of this element;

-    -   May be trigerred as a result of either moving a cursor or scrolling;
+    -   May be triggered as a result of either moving a cursor or scrolling;

-    -   **Usefull to prepare process inidicators desribing *hovering*;**
+    -   **Useful to prepare process indicators describing *hovering*;**

 -   *mousemove:*